 About the internet (and the more primitive information retrieval systems like libraries): I expect you to attempt to find the solutions to exercises and theorems without any outside assistance.
-I ask that you not look-up the terms, ideas, theorems, proofs of class material on the internet.
-Now, and I'm aware that there is a catch - I'm aware that many of you may likely already done so before this course, possibly to satisfy your own curiosity about some problem similar to those stated in class.
-If you have already seen the answer to a problem that I ask you to present, then you should indicate as much - priority for presentation will be for the students who have figured out the solutions on their own without such assistance.
-Don't worry, there will be ample opportunities to make presentations of other problems.
+I expect that you will not look-up the terms, ideas, theorems, proofs of class material on the internet.
+Now, and I'm aware that there is a catch - I'm aware that many of you may likely already done so before this course, possibly to satisfy your own curiosity.
+If you have already seen the proof of a theorem that I ask you to present, then you should indicate as much - priority for presentation will be for the students who have figured out the solutions on their own without such assistance.
+Don't worry, you'll have ample opportunities to make presentations of other problems.
 Not infrequently a student will have seen or read about a concept presented in class and may have seen some "facts" about these concepts; the student may want to use those "facts" learned from the internet (or wherever).
-In these cases, let me know what you want to use, and I'll formulate hints for the rest of the class that lead to solutions of the exercises.
+In these cases, let me know what you want to use and I'll formulate a sequence of lemmas that lead to their proofs so that they may be used for proofs of other class theorems.